criske/inval-id/README.md

 val inputA = rule validates "foo" withId 1 val inputB = rule validates "foo" withId 2
 ```
-Under the hood this creates the actual validation rule a low function having the signature `(T, Id, ValidationExceptionProvider) -> Result<T>`
+Under the hood this creates the actual validation rule a low level function having the signature `(T, Id, ValidationExceptionProvider) -> Result<T>`
 (aliased as `Validation<T>`).

 This way will create the "illusion" of using objects, but in fact these are just functions.